nasa/openmct/docs/src/architecture/framework.md

 ## Application Initialization

-The framework component initializes an Open MCT Web application following a simple sequence of steps.
+The framework component initializes an Open MCT application following a simple sequence of steps.

 ```nomnoml